aegir-project/hostmaster/README.txt

 Once installed go to admin -> help -> hosting for more elaborate and translatable help.

+The most up to date information regarding the project and it's goal can be found in the hostmaster wiki page - http://groups.drupal.org/hm2/overview .

 === Hostmaster Layout ===
-The installation profile should reside under the profiles directory and named hostmaster.
+The installation profile should reside under the profiles directory under the drupal root and is named hostmaster.

 Modules Location:
 Hostmaster requires modules to be installed in -